Elite50/e50-table/README.md

 #### `e50-poll` `e50-poll="integer"`

 **Requires `e50-fetch`**.
 If provided, the table will make a fetch request every `1000ms` (or `integer` milliseconds if a value is provided), and update the table if the response is successful and the data has changed.
+The table only polls when the window has focus.

 #### `e50-infinite-scroll`